-I’ve previously written about some experiments I’ve conducted involving ketosis, from intermittent fasting to longer five-day fasts and caloric restriction, to help my body kick-start production of ketones.
+I’ve previously written about some experiments I’ve conducted involving ketosis, from intermittent fasting , to 72-hour fasts, to five-day fasts and caloric restriction, to help my body kick-start production of ketones.
 However, in those cases getting into ketosis involved a lot of work so I was looking for ways to shortcut/“hack” the process.

 Exogenous Ketone Esters and Ketone Salts – A Shortcut to Mimicking Ketosis